-The Corporation acquired land and disposed of it to 360networks Corporation in exchange for the provision of future capacity services on an OC48 network owned by 360networks.
-Provision of these services covers a ten year period that expires in 2013.
+The corporation acquired land and disposed of it to 36onetworks Corporation in exchange for the provision of future capacity services on an OC48 network owned by 36onetworks.
+Provision of these services covers a tenyear period that expires in 2013.
 The services were valued at \$262,500 and are being recognized on a straight-line basis over the period in which the capacity services are provided.

-11. Promissory note payable
+11 Promissory note payable

-The promissory note payable to the City of Greater Sudbury is unsecured and bears interest at a rate of 7.25% per annum and has been subordinated to the Toronto Dominion Bank as security on the Corporation's operating credit facilities.
+The promissory note payable to the City is unsecured and bears interest at a rate of 7.25% per annum and has been subordinated to the Toronto Dominion Bank as security on the corporation's operating credit facilities.

-The note is repayable in full upon six months written notice of the holder of the note.
-As at April 25, 2013, the holder has informed the company that it will not demand repayment of the note within one year.
+The note is repayable in full on six months' written notice of the holder of the note.
+As at March 17, 2014, the holder has informed the corporation it will not demand repayment of the note within one year.

-During the year interest totalling \$3,794,709 (2011 - \$3,794,709) was charged by the City of Greater Sudbury on the promissory note payable.
+During the year, interest totaling \$3,794,709 (2012 - \$3,794,709) was charged by the City on the promissory note payable.

-12. Deferred revenue
+12 Deferred revenue